mariam138/globetrotters-gazette/README.md

 - Code to create a date picker widget when editing a user's profile is adapted from the [Django Forums](https://forum.djangoproject.com/t/cant-change-type-attribute-in-django-crispy-forms/10054)

+- Code to fix duplicate key value when saving instances of the **Profile** model is adapted from [Google Groups](https://groups.google.com/g/django-users/c/Pq-3UatNP60?pli=1)

 ## Acknowledgments